gnomon-inria/gnomon/doc/workspaces/SegmentationWorkspace.rst

 Example of use: Watershed segmentation of an intensity image
 ============================================================

-**Prerequisite:** The form manager (LINK) must contain at least one intensity image.
+**Prerequisite:** The form manager must contain at least one intensity image.

-**Step 1: selection of input intensity image**
+**Step 1:** Open an Image Segmentation workspace.

+**Step 2:** Drag and drop one intensity image from the form manager to the input 3D viewer.

+**Step 3:** Select the *seededWatershedSegmentation* algorithm at the top of the configuration panel.

+**Step 4:** Click on the *Apply* button at the bottom of the configuration panel.

-**Step 5: Overlaying intensity and segmentation images:** The original intensity image from the Form Manager can be drag-and-dropped into the right viewer.
-As a  result, the intensity and segmented images are overlayed, facilitating the assessment of the quality of segmentation achieved.
+**Step 5:** Drag and drop the input image into the output viewer.
+The intensity and segmented images will overlay, facilitating the assessment of the quality of segmentation achieved.

+**Step 6:** (Optional) You can then play with the h-min parameter in order to modify the number of seeds.
+The more h-min is small the more the number of seeds increase (and vice-versa).

+**Step 7:** Segmented image can be saved using the up-arrow at the top-left corner of the output 3d viewer.

 Related workspaces
 ==================